Uniqueness of Lagrangians in $T^*RP2$: Abstract

 \section{Abstract}

-We present a new and elementary proof of the fact that any Lagrangian $\mathbb{R}P^2$ in $T^*\mathbb{R}P^2$ is Hamiltonian isotopic to the identity.
-The proof mirrors the analogous result for $T^*S^2$ found in \cite{LW}, using surgery to turn Lagrangian spheres to symplectic ones.
-The heart of the arguement is proving the folklore fact that the unit cotangent disc bundle of $\mathbb{R}P^2$ compactifies to $\mathbb{C}P^2$.
+We present a new and simpler proof of the fact that any Lagrangian $\mathbb{R}P^2$ in $T^*\mathbb{R}P^2$ is Hamiltonian isotopic to the zero section.
+Our proof mirrors the one given by Li and Wu for the Hamiltonian uniqueness of Lagrangians in $T^*S^2$, using surgery to turn Lagrangian spheres into symplectic ones.
+The main novel contribution is a detailed proof of the folklore fact that the complement of a symplectic quadric in $\mathbb{C}P^2$ can be identified with the unit cotangent disc bundle of $\mathbb{R}P^2$.